linus-berg/APC/APM.Rancher/README.md

       }

     },
-    "DirectCollect": false,
+    "direct_collect": false,
-    "Description": "This processor should be 'read only', however it's not implemented at the moment" }
+    "description": "This processor should be 'read only', however it's not implemented at the moment" }
 ```